 RafflesCo owns 100% of Hudson Marketing Pty Ltd (HMPL).
-HMPL is an Australian owned manufacturer and marketer of attapulgite based absorbent products for consumer, industrial, mining & automotive, agricultural, horticulture and oil purification applications.
-Attapulgite clay is an industrial mineral or clay belonging to the Fuller's Earth group.
+HMPL is an Australian owned manufacturer that produces and distributes Attapulgite based products for various industrial and consumer applications and solutions including but not limited to mining & automotive, agricultural, horticultural and oil purification.
+Attapulgite is a multi-purpose, valuable industrial mineral from the Fuller's Earth group.
+It is known to be a unique industrial mineral due to its chemical structure, as it is light weight in nature, has high surface area and porosity.

-HMPL operates a processing plant in Geraldton, Western Australia and supplies its products throughout Australia, New Zealand and the South East Asia Region.
+HMPL operates a processing plant in Geraldton, Western Australia which has been in continuous operation since 1979 and supplies its products throughout Australia, New Zealand and the South East Asia Region.
 HMPL's processing facility in Geraldton is strategically positioned close to raw material source and the port of Geraldton.